hobertro/git_practice/test_practice.md

 reset commit

-First commit on master after putting commits on other branch
+First commit on master after putting commits on test-branch-1

+Second commit on master after putting commits on test-branch-1